mattermost/mattermost-handbook/operations/workplace/people/working-at-mattermost/workplace-program.md

 [Sign up for coffee time](https://docs.google.com/spreadsheets/d/1MoHM7tI61F0gFMigcwaSYOBCKxvJAAiAVaefHWM8wBQ/edit#gid=0) and you will randomly be paired up with another team member for coffee time, twice a month.

-This activity is managed by Lynn Conway.
+This activity is managed by People Team.

 ### Yoga Session